buu342/N64-UNFLoader/README.md

 networkfusion and fraser for all the help provided during the development of this project as well as their support.

+danbolt for helping test this on Debian, as well as providing changes to get the tool compiling under macOS.

 The folk at N64Brew for being patient with me and helping test the program!
 Especially command_tab, networkfusion, CrashOveride, gravatos, PerKimba, manfried and kivan117.
 You guys are the reason this project was possible!